 At least now we won't be sitting in the car racing from place to the next without really seeing anything ...

-Shoda about 7 years ago
+Shoda over 7 years ago

 Port Arthur i would suggest staying at Stewarts Bay Lodge.
 We just had our 8 year anninversary down there!
 I love it and we have stayed there 3 times now and plan to get married down there.
 It is where i grew up camping all my life and now they have a lodge there.
 Google Stewarts Bay Lodge.
 You can walk from there in to this historic site or drive.

 Hobart there are many options and depending on how much you want to spend.
 I would stay away from Salamanca area for accommodation because of the night life there.
 I have never stayed anywhere in the Hoabrt area before because of living there so that wont be much help but i would stay away from Salamanca just because of noise.